Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.AuditLogs.md

 ## DESCRIPTION

-To capture security-based audit logs from AKS clusters, the following diagnostic log categories should be enabled:

-- `kube-audit` or `kube-audit-admin`, or both.
+The Azure Kubernetes Service (AKS) service supports collection of security-based audit logs from clusters.
+The following log categories are available:

-  - `kube-audit` - Contains all audit log data for every audit event, including get, list, create, update, delete, patch, and post.
+- `kube-audit` - Audit log data for every audit event including _get_, _list_, _create_, _update_, _delete_, _patch_, and _post_.
-  - `kube-audit-admin` - Is a subset of the `kube-audit` log category.
+- `kube-audit-admin` - Is a subset of the `kube-audit` log category that excludes _get_ and _list_ audit events.
-    `kube-audit-admin` reduces the number of logs significantly by excluding the get and list audit events from the log.
-- `guard` - Contains logs for Azure Active Directory (AAD) authorization integration.
+- `guard` - Contains logs for Entra ID and Azure RBAC events.

-   For managed Azure AD, this includes token in and user info out.
-   For Azure RBAC, this includes access reviews in and out.
+In other words, both `kube-audit` and `kube-audit-admin` contain the same data except `kube-audit-admin` does not contain _get_ and _list_ events.

+For most configurations, consider enabling logging for `kube-audit-admin` and `guard`.
+This configuration provides good coverage and significantly reduces the number of logs and overall cost for collecting and storing AKS audit events.
+Enable `kube-audit` only when required.

 ## RECOMMENDATION